leonseng/blog-hugo/content/posts/generate-self-signed-jwk-and-jwt.md

 ```
 An application or layer 7 proxy then parses the JWT to authenticate the client - ensuring it is signed by a trusted authority, as well as authorizing the client by checking the claim values.
 As the JWT is cryptograhically signed, any attempts by the client to tamper with the JWT claims will invalidate the signature.

-To generate a JWT, use the [jwt command-line tool](https://pkg.go.dev/github.com/golang-jwt/jwt/cmd/jwt), referencing the private key created earlier, as well as providing a series of headers and claims to be included:
+To generate a JWT, use the [jwt command-line tool](https://pkg.go.dev/github.com/golang-jwt/jwt/cmd/jwt), referencing the private key created earlier.
+Headers and claims can be added as required via the `-header` and `-claim` options.
 ```
 jwt -key private.key -alg RS256 -sign + \
   -header kid=17334 \